mjcaisse/cppnow-website/src/pages/about/faq.md

 #### Can I compile/run stuff, or must everything be on slides?

 Running compiles or demos can add interest, but be very sure the app will work!
 Live demos are notorious failure points.
-There is nothing sadder that attending a presentation designed around a live demo that the presenter can't get working.
+There is nothing sadder than attending a presentation designed around a live demo that the presenter can't get working.